 Go slow with this pattern, work it through one and two-octave shapes and different keys as you take this pattern around the fretboard.

-To create 4ths, you play every third note, creating the intervals 8-5, 7-4, 6-3, etc. as you work your way down the Dorian scale.
+To create 4ths, you play every third note, creating the intervals 8-5, 7-4, 6-3, etc. as you work your way down the Dorian mode.

 You don’t have to play them in every phrase, but adding 4ths here and there will spice up your improvised lines.